jmriesen/everything-is-the-same/about.markdown

     - Non-fiction

 But at the end of the day, these things just exist in the universe, independent of human categorization.
-Categorizations are just a useful tool to help us comprehend, describe, and talk about the world.
+Categorizations are just a useful tool to help us comprehend, describe, discuss the world.
-They are not intrinsic to the universe, to often people forget that (including myself) and take the dominated categorization as the only one.
+They are not intrinsic to the universe.
+T0o often people (including me) forget that, and take the dominant categorization as the only one.